OBJECTIVE OF MAHJONG: Create sets and runs with mahjong tiles and score the fewest number of points possible.

 - The player who calls to complete a Mahjong trumps the player who is just completing a set.

-- If neither are completing a Mahjong, the player whose turn is nearest takes the tile.
+- If neither player is completing a Mahjong, the player whose turn is nearest takes the tile.

-All tiles in concealed hands must be taken from the wall unless it is the final tile to declare Mahjong.
+Top tip: If you are trying for a concealed hand on the score card, make sure you only take tiles from the wall unless it is the final tile to declare Mahjong.

 JOKERS

 Jokers can replace any tile in a pung, kong, or sextet.
-They cannot be used in singles or pairs.
-If a hand is exposed, and you have the tile a joker is replacing in an opponent’s hand, you may exchange the tiles and take the joker by the following:
+You cannot use them in singles or pairs.
+If a hand is exposed, and you have the tile a joker is replacing in an opponent’s hand, you may exchange the tiles and take the joker (much like Rummikub!) in the following manner:

 - Exchange the actual tile for the joker.
 This can be more than one tile for multiple jokers.